Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Mana Burn
 At 24th level, you can try to use your magical endurance and mastery of holding onto and slowly channeling energy during ritual magic to overwhelm what the average 'one pump chump' caster can handle.

 As a reaction to seeing a creature cast a spell, you can deal force damage to it equal to `the level of the highest spell that creature can cast × any unspent Fountain of Magic charges you have`, this damage ignores immunity to force damage.
-If this damage would force a saving throw to maintain its concentration, the caster has disadvantage on that save.
+If this damage would force a saving throw to maintain concentration, that creature has disadvantage on the save.

 Using this ability reset the 10 minutes you can hold onto Fountain of Magic charges without taking damage.
 You must finish a long rest before you can use this ability again.